 At this point, I should have purchased the Swiss Pass.
 There was a special rate for owners of the Swiss Pass and I hadn’t really given it much thought during the planning stage.
 I know for next time.

 It was 10 CHF per adult and the kids were free.
-There were 2 floors under ground, the main exhibit being on -2 and information panels on -1.
-There is an elevator and the hall ways are more than wide enough for a stroller.
+There were 2 floors underground, the main exhibit being on -2 and information panels on -1.
+There is an elevator and the hallways are more than wide enough for a stroller.

-The kids had a great time walking in and out of old huts, touching the live-stock models, looking at what life was like “in the olden days” when Zermatt was nothing but a poor farming village.
+The kids had a great time walking in and out of old huts, touching the live-stock models, and looking at what life was like “in the olden days” when Zermatt was nothing but a poor farming village.

 The rope from the first ascent was prominently on display, as were other pieces from that expedition.
-Information was provided regarding the life of the original climbers, how they made their achievement, and the conditions that lead to their deaths.
+Information was provided regarding the life of the original climbers, how they made their achievements and the conditions that lead to their deaths.
 They also showed tools from the Neolithic period that has been discovered throughout the area, including “the soldier”.
 “The Soldier” is the name given to a set of remains found with coins, shoes, and weapons.
-He is the “second most important archaeological discovery of human remains in the Alpine region – following Ötzi, the Ice man ”
+He is the “second most important archaeological discovery of human remains in the Alpine region – following Ötzi, the Iceman ”

 We spent about an hour touring this museum.
 It was great fun for the kids, we learned a lot about the area and the original expedition.
-Shortly after the tour, we found a souvenir shop and we purchased a “children’s” book regarding the same subject… it was a little more detailed than I prefer reading to my 4 year old, but he seems OK with it.
+Shortly after the tour, we found a souvenir shop and we purchased a “children’s” book regarding the same subject… it was a little more detailed than I prefer reading to my 4-year-old, but he seems OK with it.

-I have to say, I am very disappointed in this tourism office, and it’s employees.
+I have to say, I am very disappointed in this tourism office, and its employees.
 I asked a few simple questions about the train schedule and they weren’t able to answer me, I asked about the e-cars and they couldn’t help me.
 There were very few questions that they were actually able to answer with confidence, since none of this was their department, apparently.

 The horse and carriage rides that are prominently displayed all over their website and pamphlets, let alone social media and blogging, is no longer available.
 The owner retired suddenly a few months prior and no one has replaced him yet.
 When asked why their promotional material was not updated…guess what, they couldn’t answer that.
 My kids were so pissed.
-Not only was their no snow, like I promised them, but no horse and buggy.
+Not only was there no snow, like I promised them, but no horse and buggy.
 Explain to them that the only one they see is not available to us because we aren’t hotel guests of this town.

-Also, the age restrictions on various rides was never mentioned on their website or print media.
+Also, the age restrictions on various rides were never mentioned on their website or print media.
 We purchased tickets to go to Glacier Paradise and the baby was at my side.
-I asked if the stroller would go all the way up or should I bring the carrier.
-They said the stroller was fine, but there are stairs after the second ascend, so it would need to be parked there.
+I asked if the stroller would go all the way up or if should I bring the carrier.
+They said the stroller was fine, but there are stairs after the second ascent, so it would need to be parked there.
 This, to me, means I can bring her to the very top.
 Nope.
 We were helped by various employees on the bus, at the gondola entrance, and gondola exit.
-Only when we were done relaxing and tried to get into the last gondola that we were turned around.
+Only when we were done relaxing and tried to get into the last gondola we were turned around.
 He said under 3 is not allowed any higher, and we would need to take turns watching her.
 By the time hubby and munchkin were done exploring, it was lunch time and baby girl was awake – good luck getting out of her sight for 5 minutes, let alone 45 to explore properly.

-Matterhorn Glacier Paradise with kids
+Matterhorn with kids

-As mentioned earlier, our hotel was able to get us discounted tickets, 80 CHF instead of 100 CHF per adult.
-Though this was a cash-only purchase.
+As mentioned earlier, our hotel was able to get us discounted tickets, 80 CHF instead of 100 CHF per adult, though this was a cash-only purchase.
 From the train station, we walked across the street to catch the Green Line bus to the Gondola station.
 We decided to wait for the second bus, as the first was fairly full, and did not have a rear door for the stroller to enter.
-In hind-sight, I probably should have worn Baby Girl was I was assured the stroller would be welcome and I did see more at the restaurant, so I was not alone.
+In hindsight, I probably should have worn Baby Girl I was assured the stroller would be welcome and I did see more at the restaurant, so I was not alone.
 The bus only lasted 10 minutes and the Gondola station is the end of the line.

-From there, we took a quick elevator up, and a 30 minute Gondola ride all the way to Trockener Steg.
+From there, we took a quick elevator up, and a 30-minute Gondola ride all the way to Trockener Steg.
 I am terrified of heights so I really should have been sitting facing forward.
 Munchkin kept asking me a million questions about my fear.
 Such a loving child.

 Since I didn’t go any further, hubby and Munchkin told me all about it on the way back down the mountain.
 There is the option of going down the Matterhorn from the Italian side.
-It was a quick Gondola to their rest stop, and had the option of skiing down the mountain.
+It was a quick Gondola to their rest stop and had the option of skiing down the mountain.
 I would imagine Schengen policies apply to Swiss crossings.

 Shoulda Woulda Coulda

 First of all, I would have specifically asked the words “is my baby allowed at the very top?”
-Thus either knowing before hand or having a leg to stand on when demanding a refund.
+Thus either knowing beforehand or having a leg to stand on when demanding a refund.

 Third, I would have carried around my portable phone charger.
 I knew my phone had a habit of shutting down at 45% battery when very cold, mainly because my phone is garbage at the moment, and this would have saved me a lot of time and stress when I couldn’t contact the hubby.